MisterClean/frenchgrid_bluesky_bot/readme.md

 # French Grid Bluesky Bot

-A Bluesky bot that compares electricity generation methods and CO2 emissions between European countries.
-Data is sourced from Electricity Maps.
+A Bluesky bot that compares electricity generation methods and CO2 emissions between European countries using real-time data from the Electricity Maps API.

 ## Features

 - Posts regular updates about electricity generation methods and CO2 emissions
+- Uses real-time data from Electricity Maps API
 - Compares two countries at a time
 - Shows top 3 electricity generation sources for each country
 - Includes CO2 emissions data with visual indicators
-- Saves historical data through an API (optional)
+- Displays renewable and fossil-free percentages

 ## Project Structure